-Ingrid is a freelance journalist for a magazine, UK based magazine called Scan Magazine.
-The magazine talk about everything relating to Scandinavia, fashion, travel, lifestyle and design.
-Ingrid says it’s quite interesting for her because she is still so connected to her home, Norway.
+Ingrid is a freelance journalist for a UK based magazine called Scan Magazine.
+The magazine talks about everything relating to Scandinavia, fashion, travel, lifestyle and design.
+Ingrid says it’s quite interesting for her because she is still connected to her home, Norway.
 She is living in Italy and interviewing people in Norway and writing about Norwegians and Scandinavians on the blog and also in the magazine.

-“You might be like, thousands kilometres apart, but you’re still actually so close to each other, and close to your home because digital world we live in.
+“You might be like, thousands kilometers apart, but you’re still actually so close to each other, and close to your home because the digital world we live in.
 We can be like us at the moment, we are worlds apart, but we actually, are from the same continent and we from the same cultural place.”

 What Are the Similarities Between Italy and Norway Way of Life?

 Ingrid says that Italians they’re very relaxed and they like to have a glass of wine and just enjoy themselves.
 She thinks that relates a lot to our Scandinavian way of life of being together also in the group with friends or with family.
 Like just, enjoying yourself and making sure that those moments when we are not working, when we’re not busy that we take time to have a break and slow down and really appreciate everything around us.

 The importance of family is very strong.
 Ingrid thinks this is also something that we have in Scandinavian living.
 We are very centered around our culture that the family is very important to us.

 What is Scandinavian Feeling the Blog?